 Contact Our Lawyers about a Lawsuit against Zimmer

-Attorney Brendan Flaherty has extensive experience in the area of lawsuits.
+Attorney David Szerlag has extensive experience in the area of lawsuits.
 He has helped clients recover multimillion-dollar settlements, and he recently won a $7.5 million verdict for a young child who was severely injured by a defective product.
-Brendan has also won millions for people injured by hip implants.
-He and attorney David Szerlag have been involved in the metal-on-metal hip lawsuits for several years.
+David and his team have also won millions for people injured by hip implants and have been involved in the metal-on-metal hip lawsuits for several years.

 “Metal particles called ions from a metal-on-metal hip implant may cause an adverse reaction around the hip joint.
 This can lead to deterioration of the tissue around the joint, loosening of the implant and failure of the device.
-We have had clients who have needed revision surgery to remove and replace the metal-on-metal device.”Attorney Brendan Flaherty
+We have had clients who have needed revision surgery to remove and replace the metal-on-metal device.”Attorney David Szerlag

 Metal ions from a metal-on-metal implant will enter the bloodstream.
 There are case reports in which patients with metal-on-metal hip implants may have developed an adverse reaction to these metal ions and experienced medical problems that could have been related to their implants.
 These problems included: